jsjoeio/joeprevite.com/content/2020-07-13-how-to-learn-quickly/index.md

 ## Summary

 The most important takeaway is this: **use systems to help you learn better and faster**.
-They will serve as your map, keep you on track and help you find the flag to finish the race.
+They will serve as your map, keep you on track and help you cross the finishline.
 If you were to do this with a programming language like TypeScript, you would develop a proficiency, hopefully even **expertise** in the language.

 The next steps are to go out and use your new knowledge in the world!
 See what you can build.
 Find ways to help other people.